Last Updated on November 26, 2023 by Dee

 For a painting or drawing, I recommend using an 8×10 inch at 300dpi along with 72 dpi when uploading to social media sites like Instagram or Facebook.

-If you are printing on a home printer, my recommendation would be a 5×7-inch at 300dpi.
+If you print on a home printer, I recommend a 5×7-inch at 300 dpi.
 I hope these recommendations have helped you decide what will work best for your needs!

 Let me know in the comments what your latest digital art canvas size is and what you’re working on!

 Check out my premium Procreate Color Palettes HERE!